Southeast Asia faces increasingly intense climate events: analysts

-LONDON (Thomson Reuters Foundation) - Densely populated Southeast Asian island states such as Taiwan, Hong Kong, Japan and the Philippines are likely to face more intense climate events in future, analysts said on Thursday.
+LONDON (Thomson Reuters Foundation) - Densely populated Asian islands and countries such as Taiwan, Hong Kong, Japan and the Philippines and those in Southeast Asia particularly are likely to face more intense climate events in future, analysts said on Thursday.

-These islands are especially vulnerable because of their large populations and because much of their land is exposed to storm surges and sea-level rises, according to research published by risk analysis group Verisk Maplecroft.
+Islands are especially vulnerable when they have large populations and with much of their land exposed to storm surges and sea-level rises, according to research published by risk analysis group Verisk Maplecroft.

+Researchers found that Taiwan, hit last year by Typhoon Matmo, was most at risk and stressed the need for all sectors to understand the extent of exposure to extreme events and long-term climate change in countries deemed most vulnerable.

+“The potential impacts of climate change on physical structures, industrial processes, supply chains, and critical infrastructure are potentially devastating,” researchers said in the report.

-Eight of the 10 cities most at risk from such events are in the Philippines, according to a study by the same firm last month, which said the country had “poor institutional and societal capacity to manage, respond and recover from natural hazard events”.
+A study by the same firm last month found eight of the 10 cities most at risk from such events are in the Philippines which had “poor institutional and societal capacity to manage, respond and recover from natural hazard events”.

-Typhoon Haiyan killed 6,300 people in the Philippines in 2013, and the country is battered by more than 20 typhoons each year.
+Typhoon Haiyan killed 6,300 people in 2013 in the Philippines which is battered by more than 20 typhoons a year.

 Nearly 20,000 people were killed by an earthquake and tsunami in Japan’s main Honshu island in 2011.